Shopify/polaris/polaris.shopify.com/content/components/fullscreen-bar.md

   - fileName: fullscreen-bar-no-children.tsx
     title: No children
     description: Use this default to show ONLY the Back button.
 ---

-# Fullscreen bar

-The Fullscreen bar is a header component that should be presented at the top of an app when it is in fullscreen mode.
-This is designed to ensure a uniform placement for a button to exit that mode.
-The Fullscreen bar can be customized by adding `children`.

----

 ## Best practices